Annex-Engineering/Annex-Engineering_User_Mods/Printers/K3/everycoloryouare-M5_Tophat/Readme.md

 # M5-Based Tophat

-This mod allows assembly of the K3 tophat using M5 bolts and heat set inserts or nuts instead of printed dowels and glue.
-The design is inspired by [yhaiovyi's tophat](https://github.com/Annex-Engineering/Annex-Engineering_User_Mods/tree/main/Printers/K3/yhaiovyi-K3_Glueless_Tophat) mod, but keeps the original K3 design aesthetic.
+This modification allows assembly of the K3 tophat using M5 bolts and heat set inserts or nuts instead of printed dowels and glue.
+The design is inspired by [yhaiovyi's tophat mod](https://github.com/Annex-Engineering/Annex-Engineering_User_Mods/tree/main/Printers/K3/yhaiovyi-K3_Glueless_Tophat), but keeps the original K3 design aesthetic.
 Thanks to Exsencer for suggesting the M5 nut version.

 Feel free to tag @EveryColorYouAre on the Annex Engineering discord if you have questions or feedback.